AvaJ845/music_platform/Readme.txt

+BeatDrop is a modern, Python-based music platform designed specifically for independent artists to distribute their music directly to fans
 Full Modular Architecture:

 Organized code structure with separate modules for authentication, artist profiles, music handling, payments, database management, and UI